ManyTinyThings/ManyTinyThingsWeb/chapter1.markdown

     });
 </script>

-While it's hard to say anything about a particular particle, we can clearly see that one of them is much more bouncy, jittery, filled with energy!
+While it's hard to say anything about a particular particle, we can clearly see that particles in the left box are much more bouncy, jittery, filled with energy!
 However, it's a much more messy kind of energy than the one of a large object such as a billiard ball.
 This messy, jiggling, random, bouncing-all-over-the-place kind of energy is what we call _heat_.
 The more _heat_ something has, the _warmer_ it will seem.

 This might seem strange to you, and I agree: at this point, it is not clear how this giant billiards table connects to boiling water, a metal feeling colder than wood, etc. It will hopefully be more clear as we explore the world of tiny particles in the chapters ahead!